 Fellow GSIs are among your most valuable resources as you start teaching.
 Talk with experienced graduate students who have worked with the instructor in the past or taught as a GSI for the course with a different instructor.
-Seasoned GSIs often have helpful, “insider” knowledge about the course (e.g., the research paper assignment is demanding, and students need it broken down into steps; whether the first few weeks of lab are difficult but get easier or easy but get more difficult as the course progresses, what the best resources for the course are, etc.).
+Seasoned GSIs often have helpful “insider” knowledge about the course (e.g., which demanding research assignment will need to be broken down into steps; whether the first few weeks of lab are more or less difficult than the remainder of the class; where to find the best resources for the course; etc.).

-Experienced GSIs may provide new GSIs with lesson plans, assignments, handouts, and other materials that will help new GSIs save time.
+Experienced GSIs may provide new GSIs with sample or template lesson plans, assignments, handouts, and other materials that will help new GSIs save time.

-GSIs may consider making explicit arrangements with fellow GSIs to divide the workload — share lesson planning for instance, or alternate writing handouts and assignments, develop a collective grading rubric, etc. Sharing the workload with other GSIs can save time and ease stress.
+GSIs may consider making explicit arrangements with fellow GSIs to divide the workload — to share lesson planning, alternate writing handouts and assignments, develop a collective grading rubric, etc. Sharing the workload with other GSIs can save time and ease stress.
 GSIs should find out whether their departments have files with lesson plans, handouts, and other materials from past semesters.
 (Your department’s pedagogy course instructor or Graduate Assistant may have this information.)

 Staff members in your teaching department are typically very knowledgeable.
 Some questions to ask staff: